alcinnz/Project-Scavange/affiliated/video search.md

 The sorting of the titles would be roughly chronological, though DRM-encumbered titles would be demoted to the bottom.
 This demotion would be partially undone (to assure hunters that, yes, I have the mainstream titles) by promoting one or two DRM-encumbered titles from well-known production companies to each page of 10 movies.

 To aid discovery in a similar (though enhanced) fashion to traditional television I'd place a looped and muted trailer in the topright corner of individual genre searches labelled "Now Playing".
-This would be emphasized with a larger size and red border.
+This would be emphasized with a larger size and solid orange border.
 On the homepage I'll show the search sidebar and all "Now Playing" movies labelled by genre.
 The Now Playing labels would link to a schedule for that genre.
 Clicking one will play the movie DRM-free (because that's what I want to promote) using the browser's player sized to fill the viewport, without making it clear that you can download the movie or fighting the user doing so.

 ### Sourcing "Now Playing" Movies
 Movies from the collection would be selected at random, and I will manually review that the movie looks professionally advertised.
 If it's paywalled or DRM-encumbered I will send an automated eMail offering to advertise for them if they provide me a DRM-free copy of the movie and trailer.
 If they refuse I will repeat this process, as that would be more affordable and/or my political preference.

 Additionally I'll allow artists to pay me to promote their work, using a footer link.

+## Branding

+The clearest piece of branding I'd want to provide is to give the site a black background to represent a dark movie theatre or living room.
+At the same time I'd want to choose a colour to use for emphasis in my design.
+At first thought I'd choose red as that colour is strongly associated with movies thanks to YouTube, Netflix, and others.
+On second thought a red highlight colour brings my design too close to Netflix, so I might shift the colour to orange.

+I have yet to choose a name.